ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests.md

     where `*` represents a wildcard match, and not an actual asterisk ( * ).

-2. Optionally check the value of the `__amp_source_origin` query parameter if present.
-    If it is not the publisher's origin, stop and return an error response.
-3. If the two checks above pass, process the request.
+2. Otherwise, process the request.

 **If the `Origin` header is NOT set**: